 This policy describes how we comply with data protection legislation requirements in our use of CCTV.

-Closed circuit television (CCTV) is installed at the Practice premises for the purposes of staff training, improving quality, staff, patient and premises security.
+Closed-circuit television (CCTV) is installed at the Practice premises for the purposes of staff, patient, and premises security.

-The use of CCTV falls within the scope of the Data Protection Act 1998 (“the 1998 Act”).
-This code of practice follows the recommendations issued by the Data Protection Commissioner in accordance with powers under Section 51 (3)(b) of the 1998 Act.
+The use of CCTV falls within the scope of the Data Protection Act 2018 (“the UK implementation of The General Data Protection Regulation (GDPR)”).
+This code of practice follows the recommendations issued by the Data Protection Commissioner in accordance with powers under Section 51 (3)(b) of the 2018 Act.

 Ownership and operation of CCTV